andressa21N/andressa21N/README.md

 - 👋 Hi, I’m @andressa21N
 - 👀 I’m interested in desenvolver jogos e web sites
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me ...

 <!---